Dehydration in Elderly Adults:

 Symptoms of Acute Dehydration

-According to the National Institutes of Health, symptoms of dehydration in elderly adults may include the following:
+According to the National Institutes of Health, symptoms of dehydration in elderly people may include the following:

 • Dry or sticky mouth